solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 can be used to log long-running queries (default long query time is 10 sec).

-See: [Monitor Azure Database for MySQL Flexible Server by using Azure Monitor workbooks]
+![Read more icon] [Monitor Azure Database for MySQL Flexible Server by using Azure Monitor workbooks]

 ### Resource health